davidmcbee/Mapping_Earthquakes/README.md

 ![](https://github.com/davidmcbee/Mapping_Earthquakes/blob/master/Earthquake_Challenge/static/images/SelectionBox.png).

 Figure 1.
 The available maps are the street view, the satellite view and the dark view.
-The overlays reapresent allearthquakes worldwide, techonic plates and major earthquakes, those greater than 4.5 magnitude over the last week.
+The overlays reapresent all earthquakes worldwide, techonic plates and major earthquakes, those greater than 4.5 magnitude over the last week.
 ### Product Images
 Figure 2 is the street map view showing all earthquakes along with a popup indicating maginitude and loaction.